nwg/racket-wiki/SoC-Ideas-2012.md

 ### Write libraries to interact with Wii Remotes and/or game controllers ###
 * Summary: Write a library for interacting with Wiimotes for Racket.
 * Benefits: A library niched that isn't filled yet.
 Potentially useful in education.
+* Requirements: Familiarity with functional programming and ideally with foreign-function interface bindings.
+* Potential mentors:
 * Other:
   - If the Wiimote library is just building an FFI binding, it may not take the whole 12 weeks, so this project should also try to support other kinds of controllers.
 Building a generic